joshcalcino/PhantomBatch/README.md

 # Brief User guide
 I will turn this into a wiki if PhantomBatch generates enough interest

-The correct way to run PhantomBatch is something like:
+The correct way to run PhantomBatch is:

 `python3 example.py > example.out 2>&1 &`\

 which will return something like\

 ``[1] 12345``

 This will make sure that nothing is printed to the terminal, all output is printed to `example.out`.